maxmind/GeoIP2-node/README.md

 ## Requirements

-MaxMind has tested this API with Node.js versions 6, 8, 10.
+MaxMind has tested this API with Node.js versions 8 and 10.
 We aim to support active LTS versions of Node.js, as well as the latest stable release.

 ## Contributing